Lemonade (album): Trends

 The bee (left) and lemon (right) emojis took on symbolic meaning for fans following the release of the album, with an increase in 3.8 million posts using the emojis on Twitter.

 Sales for Warsan Shire's chapbook "Teaching My Mother How to Give Birth" increased by 700 to 800% after her poetry was included in the Lemonade film.
-Beyoncé's mention of Red Lobster in "Formation" increased sales at the restaurant chain by 33%, which made employees rename popular menu items after Beyoncé and call the effect the "Beyoncé Bounce".
-Designers of the costumes that Beyoncé wore in the Lemonade film spoke with Complex about the impact that this had on their careers; for example, Natalia Fedner, who designed Beyoncé's dress for "Hold Up", stated that because of the dress's inclusion in Lemonade, "I was on 'Entertainment Tonight' being hailed as a 'designer to watch'."
-The inclusion of imagery from the 1991 film Daughters of the Dust in the visuals for Lemonade helped bring the film back to theatres, with director Julie Dash stating that Lemonade "just took me places that I had not been seeing in a long, long time.
-It just re-confirmed a lot of things that I know to be true about visual style and visual metaphors.
-And the use of visual metaphors in creating, redefining, and re-framing a Creole culture within this new world."
+Beyoncé's mention of Red Lobster in "Formation" increased sales at the restaurant chain by 33%, prompting employees to rename popular menu items after Beyoncé and call the effect the "Beyoncé Bounce".
+Designers of the costumes that Beyoncé wore in the Lemonade film spoke with Complex about the impact this had on their careers; for example, Natalia Fedner, who designed Beyoncé's dress for "Hold Up", stated that because of the dress's inclusion in Lemonade, "I was on 'Entertainment Tonight' being hailed as a 'designer to watch'."
+The inclusion of imagery from the 1991 film Daughters of the Dust in the visuals for Lemonade helped bring the film back to theaters, with director Julie Dash stating that Lemonade "just took me places that I had not been seeing in a long, long time.
+It just reaffirmed a lot of things that I know to be true about visual style and visual metaphors.
+And the use of visual metaphors in creating, redefining, and reframing a Creole culture within this new world."